 The Well-Woman Office has a wide variety of resources including health newsletters, books, journals, magazines and brochures.
-We also maintain a DVD and video library.
-Read through our resources.
+You're welcome to browse our resources any time the office is open!

-Jessica Cannon, Ed.M, Program Director, Health Promotion and Education, BC '03:
+Jessica Cannon, Ed.M, Director of Health Promotion and Education, BC '03:

 A 2003 Barnard graduate, Jessica was a student peer educator with the Well-Woman Health Promotion program for two years, returning to Barnard as an administrator in 2004.
-She started as a health educator in Well-Woman and the Primary Care Health Service, and is currently Program Director for Health Promotion and Education, overseeing the Well-Woman program and peer educators, and Primary Care’s health education efforts.
+She started as a health educator in Well-Woman and the Primary Care Health Service and is currently Director of Health Promotion and Education, overseeing the Well-Woman program and peer educators and Primary Care’s health education efforts.
 Jessica has a Masters of Education in counseling psychology.
 She is always happy to speak with students about any aspect of wellness.
 Just ask!
-She can be reached at email@example.com or firstname.lastname@example.org.
+She can be reached at firstname.lastname@example.org or email@example.com.

-The peer educators are Barnard Students who volunteer to provide information to the Barnard and Columbia communities about a range of health and wellness issues.
+The peer educators are Barnard students who volunteer to provide information to the Barnard and Columbia communities about a range of health and wellness issues.
 The peer education program began at Barnard in 1986.
-Well-Woman was established in 1993 to bring together per-existing small, topical peer educator groups to form one comprehensive group
+Well-Woman was established in 1993 to bring together preexisting small topical peer educator groups to form one comprehensive group.

 Well-Woman is located in the Barnard Quad on the first floor of Reid Hall.
 To reach us, enter through the Brooks Hall entrance.
 You will need to show your ID to the front desk attendant.
 Turn left after passing the Reid Hall elevators.
 The Well-Woman Office is located at 119 Reid Hall, which will be on the right.